crosswalk-project/crosswalk-website/README.md

 The wiki content is served to the client in the format output by the GitHub wiki system (Gollum.)
 The client side javascript (See xwalk.js content_response and generate_wiki_page) creates a DOM element with the content from the wiki, pulls out the wiki DOM item, performs some URL rewrites, and then injects the resulting content into the Crosswalk website page.

+# Workflow
+The general work flow is as follows:

+1. Develop on local machine
+2. Create a 'live snapshot' via the script: `./site.sh mklive`
+3. Push latest 'live snapshot' to the staging server via the script: `./site.sh push`
+4. Test the results on the staging server
+4. Push the staging version to the live server via the script: `./site.sh push live`

+## Cached dynamic content
 There are several pieces of content that are generated during the site development.
 These include:

-## Cached dynamic content
 * xwalk.css <= generated from xwalk.scss
 * markdown.css <= generated from markdown.scss
 * menus.js <= generated from menus.js.php